TheOfficialFloW/h-encore-2/README.md

 # h-encore²

-*h-encore²*, where *h* stands for hacks and homebrews, is the second public jailbreak for the *PS Vita™* which supports the newest firmwares 3.65-3.71.
+*h-encore²*, where *h* stands for hacks and homebrews, is the fourth public jailbreak for the *PS Vita™* which supports the newest firmwares 3.65-3.71.
 It allows you to make kernel- and user-modifications, change the clock speed, install plugins, run homebrews and much more.

 ## Requirements